-In breeding season, meadow voles vigorously defend individual territories of 0.1 to 0.8 acres, which fluctuate from larger in summer to smaller during peak population years-when up to 166 voles may live on a single acre.
-Usually, a high population crashes to a low level, then builds up again to another high.
-Females produce from eight to ten litters in a high population year and five or six litters in a year when food is scarce, with each litter averaging four to seven young.
-Among the myriad of predators that attend to the vole population are herons, crows, gulls, foxes, house cats, weasels, opossums, skunks, shrews, bears, bass, pickerel, and snakes.
+In breeding season, meadow voles vigorously defend individual territories of 0.1 - 0.8 acres, larger in summer and smaller during peak population years - when up to 166 voles may live on a single acre.
+Usually a high population crashes to a low level, then builds up again to another high.
+Females produce from 8 - 10 litters in a high population year and 5 - 6 litters in a year when food is scarce.
+The average litter is 4 - 7.
+Among the myriad predators that attend to the vole population are herons, crows, gulls, foxes, house cats, weasels, opossums, skunks, shrews, bears, bass, pickerel and snakes.
 Many voles are snatched up by hawks and owls, particularly barn owls.
+In fact, the welfare of barn owls, short-eared owls and northern harriers is literally tied to the presence or absence, ups and downs of this species.
 Maximum longevity is around a year and a half in the wild.

-Southern red-backed vole (Clethrionomys gapperi)-This rodent is 4.7 to 6.2 inches long, including a 1.2- to 2-inch tail, and weighs 0.6 to 1.3 ounces.
-A reddish band down the back and a pale gray belly distinguish the species, found in much of upland Pennsylvania.
-A woods dweller, the red-backed vole favors cool, damp forests with hemlocks, mossy rocks, stumps, and rotten logs.
-It also inhabits deciduous and mixed woodlands with mosses and ferns, rocky outcrops, stone walls, reverting fields, and grassy clearings.
+Southern Red-backed Vole (Clethrionomys gapperi) - This rodent is 4.7 - 6.2 inches long, including a 1.2-to 2-inch tail, and weighs 0.6 - 1.3 ounces.
+A reddish band down the back and a pale gray belly distinguish the species.
+A woods dweller found in much of upland Pennsylvania, the red-backed vole favors cool, damp forests with hemlocks, mossy rocks, stumps and rotten logs.
+It also inhabits deciduous and mixed woodlands with mosses and ferns, rocky outcrops, stone walls, reverting fields and grassy clearings.
 When traveling, it uses the burrows of moles and shrews and casts about beneath the fallen leaves.
 It also climbs into low trees.
-This species breeds from late March through November, nesting in cavities or appropriating abandoned nests of other species.
-It feeds on nuts, seeds, berries, green vegetation, roots, and fungi.
+The species breeds from late March through November, nesting in cavities or appropriating abandoned nests of other species.
+It feeds on nuts, seeds, berries, green vegetation, roots and fungi.

-Rock vole (Microtus chrotorrhinus)-This species of New England and Canada inhabits a limited area of northeastern Pennsylvania.
+Rock Vole (Microtus chrotorrhinus) - This species of New England and Canada inhabits a limited area of northeastern Pennsylvania.
 It closely resembles the more common meadow vole, except that the rock vole has a yellowish orange nose.
 The rock vole inhabits forests.
-In Pennsylvania it lives in cool, damp woods of maple, yellow birch, and hemlock, among boulders and lush ground cover, mainly ferns.
-Foods include green plants, seeds, leaves, stems, fungi, and insect larvae.
-Weasels, foxes, timber rattlesnakes, and copperheads prey on rock voles.
-Females bear two or three litters of one to seven young each year.
+In Pennsylvania it lives in cool, damp woods of maple, yellow birch and hemlock, among boulders and lush groundcover, mainly ferns.
+Foods include green plants, seeds, leaves, stems, fungi and insect larvae.
+Weasels, foxes, timber rattlesnakes and copperheads prey on rock voles.
+Females bear 2 - 3 litters of 1 - 7 young each year.
 Considered rare in Pennsylvania, Microtus chrotorrhinus was classified as a "vulnerable" species by the Pennsylvania Biological Survey in 1985.

-Woodland vole (Microtus pinetorum)-Also called the pine vole, this species is found in the Midwest, the East, and New England.
+Woodland Vole (Microtus pinetorum) - Also called the pine vole, this species is found in the Midwest, the East and New England.
 In Pennsylvania it is statewide, with the greatest numbers in the southeastern lowlands.
-Microtus pinetorum is Pennsylvania's smallest vole: length, 4.3 to 5.5 inches; tail, 0.7 to 1 inch; weight, 0.9 to 1.3 ounces.
+Microtus pinetorum is Pennsylvania's smallest vole: length, 4.3 -5.5 inches; tail, 0.7 - 1 inch; weight, 0.9 -1.3 ounces.
 Its soft, glossy fur is chestnut brown on the upper parts and gray on the belly.
-Preferred habitats include wooded bottomlands, hemlock and hardwood forests, old fields, thickets, fencerows, farmland edges, and orchards.
+Preferred habitats include wooded bottomlands: hemlock and hardwood forests: old fields, thickets, fencerows and farmland edges; and orchards.